paulremo/NRPMHandbook/02_NRPMHandbook/mechanical/handbook/reliability_prediction/structural_models_equations.md

-The following subsection provides a brief discussion of <u>radiation degradation</u> and proposes a generic modelling approach for its modelling in mechanical reliability predictions.
+The following subsection provides a brief discussion of <u>radiation degradation</u> and proposes a generic modelling approach for its modelling in mechanical {term}`RELIABILITY PREDICTION`s.

 ### Radiation degradation modelling

-The spacecraft radiation environment is characterized by the type, fluence, dose rate, energy spectrum and spatial distribution of nuclear radiation at the considered point of interest inside and outside the spacecraft for the duration of the mission.
+The {term}`SPACECRAFT` radiation environment is characterized by the type, fluence, dose rate, energy spectrum and spatial distribution of nuclear radiation at the considered point of interest inside and outside the {term}`SPACECRAFT` for the duration of the mission.
 However, the response can be related directly to the absorbed dose.
 The dose shall be calculated taking both external and internal radiation sources into account.